-Another recurrent compositional trope is found in the influence operation carried out by Indonesia between April-November 2021 targeting the local population (TMRC14_APAC_1), with a set of 5914 accounts that posted nearly 400 thousand messages in Indonesian (with prominent hashtags including #papua, #BinmasNokenPolri [Binmas Noken Police], and #IndonesiaNegaraHukum [Indonesian National Law]).
+Another recurrent compositional trope is found in the influence operation carried out by Indonesia in April-November 2021 targeting the local population (TMRC14\APAC\1), with a set of 5914 accounts that posted nearly 400,000 messages in Indonesian (with prominent hashtags including #papua, #BinmasNokenPolri [Binmas Noken Police], and #IndonesiaNegaraHukum [Indonesian National Law]).
 The visual identity of these accounts is more likely to feature indoor profile pictures taken from high or low angles in long or mid-shot frames compared with the rest of the influence operations in the past decade.
 They are also more likely to present professionally made photos of individuals whose face is covered or shown only partially.
 It features fewer group photos or illustrations, with the lion's share of profiles featuring a single individual usually of East Asian complexion.
 Much like the IRA operations of 2016, these profile pictures shown in Figure 7 are also more likely to feature unassuming males with K-pop aesthetics.
 This domestic influence operation strongly resembles the playbook devised by the IRA notwithstanding the different ethnic and cultural groups they targeted.

-Hypothesis testing
+Hypothesis Testing

 We proceed to test hypothesis (H1) positing that the visual parameters of Twitter accounts are predictive of influence operations, with user accounts as the unit of analysis.
 Our results show that the visual parameters of Twitter accounts are indeed predictive of influence operations.
-The model based on Vision API was capable of accounting for over one-quarter of the variance in the data when the variable user_reported_location was incorporated into the model.
-This is to be expected because user_reported_location is a proxy for the target population of the campaign and is therefore predictive of the frames employed in each influence operation.
-If user_reported_location is removed, the model accounts for less than 10% of the variance in the data, a moderate result given the granular visual information feeding the model.
+The model based on Vision API was capable of accounting for over onequarter of the variance in the data when the variable user\ reported\location was incorporated into the model.
+This is to be expected because user\reported\location is a proxy for the target population of the campaign and is therefore predictive of the frames employed in each influence operation.
+If user\reported\location is removed, the model accounts for less than 10% of the variance in the data, a moderate result given the granular visual information feeding the model.

-These models are nonetheless based on the visual dimensions of the data alone, and the model underperforms when numeric and ordinal data from Twitter accounts are included in the model (e.g., the number of tweets, followers, account creation date, language, etc.).
-In other words, the visual information gleaned from Twitter profiles outperforms the numeric and textual data employed to identify sockpuppet accounts, bots, trolls, and scammers (adjusted R-squared = .2421 compared with .1963, p < .0001 for both models).
+These models are nonetheless based on the visual dimensions of the data alone, and the model underperforms when numeric and ordinal data from Twitter accounts are included in the model (e.g., the number of tweets, followers, account creation date, and language).
+In other words, the visual information gleaned from Twitter profiles outperforms the numeric and textual data employed to identify sockpuppet accounts, bots, trolls, and scammers (adjusted R-squared=0.2421 compared with 0.1963, p < 0.0001 for both models).
 Table 2 summarizes the key findings regarding the visual identities of fake social media profiles in different geographical locations.